r3oath/Candor/README.md

 # Installation

+If you use Laravel like I do, you'll probably want the Elixir plugin, get it here [laravel-elixir-candor](https://www.npmjs.com/package/laravel-elixir-candor).

+If you like using Gulp, get the gulp plugin here [gulp-candor](https://www.npmjs.com/package/gulp-candor)

-In your project directory, run the following command.
+Otherwise, in your project directory, run the following command

 ```bash
 npm install candor --save